mandaputtra/mandaputtra/posts/how-to-not-using-ai-to-code.md

 ---
 tags: ["opinion"]
-title: "Just learn it, you better with it in the long run"
+title: "Just learn it, you’ll be better with it in the long run"
 description: "How to not use AI to code for you"
 date: 2025-06-10
 ---

-I'm starting to incorporate AI into my everyday tasks.
-Although many of these tasks are trivial, such as CRUD operations and parsing, being able to describe what you want and having AI complete the job saves time.
-However, not all of my work consists of creating CRUD operations.
-Sometimes, I need to connect different systems, optimize processes, or conduct research.
+AI saves hours on trivial work like CRUD and parsing: describe what you want and it ships the code.
+It does not save you when you need to connect systems, optimize processes, or research a new domain, and that is where fundamentals matter.

-Today, I was working at a café and noticed my desk mate using AI to generate code.
-Me too.
-But what made me chuckle was how he repeatedly asked the AI to fix simple issues.
+I use AI for everyday tasks too.
+Today at a café I watched my desk mate do the same, but he kept prompting the AI to fix basic issues.
 These were trivial problems like centering elements in CSS or forgetting to include an `onClick` handler.

-> what a clown, why not learn it and you can fix it yourself - my inner voice
+> “What a clown, why not learn it and you can fix it yourself,” my inner voice said.

-Obviously, I didn't want to start a confrontation with someone I just met, nor did I want to discourage young, aspiring software engineers.
-AI requires more context to function effectively, and simply saying "It's still not centered" in your prompt won't fix the issue on the first try.
-Why invest time in software development if you don't want to understand how the components work together?
+I didn’t want to start a confrontation with someone I met at the café, nor did I want to discourage young, aspiring software engineers.
+AI needs more context to work well, and saying “It’s still not centered” in your prompt will not fix the issue on the first try.
+If you do not want to understand how components work together, software development will keep frustrating you.

+## Why fundamentals still matter

-I don't know every CSS rule, but I care enough to learn how some of them work and how to fix bugs.
-This situation reminds me of [Jonathan Blow's](https://www.youtube.com/watch?v=ZSRHeXYDLko) talks; it feels like things are starting to unravel.
+I don’t know every CSS rule, but I care enough to learn how some of them work and how to fix bugs.
+This situation reminds me of [Jonathan Blow’s](https://www.youtube.com/watch?v=ZSRHeXYDLko) talks: it feels like things are starting to unravel.

-On one hand, experienced software developers benefit significantly from AI.
-On the other hand, new programmers seem clueless.
+On one hand, experienced developers benefit from AI.
+On the other, new programmers seem clueless without it.

 What a world we live in.
 I hope this individual finds this post thought-provoking.